-The LUMA Foundation Project is a future cultural park, which will be located on the ‘Parc des Ateliers’ in Arles (South of France), formerly used by the railway industry.
+The LUMA Foundation Project is a future cultural park, located in the ‘Parc des Ateliers’ in Arles (South of France), formerly used by the railway industry.

 The project focus is the new museum/exhibition building; a 10 storey tower, supported on a 2 to 3 storey plinth.

 Room climate control is achieved via reversible radiant floors and double floor ventilation with optimised heat recovery between extracted and outside air.
 BMS operated natural ventilation is also part of the design and source of electricity saving.

--The project relies on multi-disciplinary 3D modelling.
+The project was delivered using multi-disciplinary 3D modelling.